Play Audio Version Of This Post

 - Use shared equity.
 Get parents to help out, or use one of the new products available.

-- Try a lo doc loan.
+- Try a lo doc loan in bank.
 These are good if you lack up to date financial records.
 But never inflate your earnings beyond reality.
 You could find yourself the subject of fraud investigations.
 The tax office may also decide to audit your affairs if your loan application suggests you earn more than you have declared.